 - Form I-20 issued by St. Lawrence University

 - Completed Form DS-160 (Nonimmigrant Visa Application) which must be completed by you online prior to scheduling your appointment.
 You will find instructions for using the form and a link to the form on your embassy’s website.

 - Nonimmigrant visa processing fee: Please visit your US embassy or consulate website for exact instructions on paying your fee and the required currency and amount.
 Some embassies/consulates require on-line payment of fees in advance of your interview.
 You can find the website for your appropriate US embassy or consulate at http://www.usembassy.gov/.
 If you pay your fee online, you will need to bring with you your MRV receipt.

 - Pay your SEVIS I-901 fee.
 You can pay your SEVIS fee and obtain receipt by paying the fee using the following website: https://www.fmjfee.com/i901fee/index.html.
-In order to complete the online form and receive your receipt, you must have information from your I-20 and a credit card for payment.
+In order to complete the online form and receive your receipt, you must have information from your I-20 and a form of payment.